linagora/linshare/documentation/EN/epics/new-admin-portal/story-26-admin-create-Duplicate-Edit-Delete-group-filter.md

    - In the group filter listing screen, i click on three dot-button of an LDAP group filter  and select option Delete from the drop-down list
    - Or i can click an LDAP Group filter row on the Group filter listing table to go to LDAP group filter detail screen.
 On this screen i can see the button Delete.
 - When i click on button Delete:
-   - If the group filter is not accociated with any domain, there will be an confirmation popup: "You are about to delete this Group filter, this procedure is irreversible.
+   - If the group filter is not associated with any domain, there will be an confirmation popup: "You are about to delete this Group filter, this procedure is irreversible.
 Do you want to proceed?" and Yes/No button
       - I choose Yes to confirm, the Group filter will be deleted.
       - System will prompt a deletion confirmation toast.
-   - If the Group filter is accociated with any domain, the system will display message: "This group filter is accociated with at least one domain.
+   - If the Group filter is associated with any domain, the system will display message: "This group filter is associated with at least one domain.
 You cannot delete."

 **UC5.
 Delete multiple group filters**